Understanding How an HVAC Air Handler Works

-An air handler is a part of an HVAC system.
-If you are new to this, HVAC means heating, ventilation, and air conditioning.
-The system boosts the air quality and energy efficiency inside your house.
-An HVAC air handler is quite different from an air conditioner, and this article will cover the key differences and different types of Air Handlers.
+An air handler is a component within an HVAC (heating/ventilation/air conditioning) system designed to boost a home's air quality and energy efficiency.
+The air handler unit is quite different from an air conditioner, but this article will cover the key differences between the two pieces of equipment in addition to the different types of air handlers frequently used.

-Most HVAC systems have a split system, meaning they have an indoor as well as an outdoor unit.
-The air handler is the indoor unit.
+Most HVAC systems have a split system, meaning they have both an indoor and outdoor unit.
+The air handler is the indoor HVAC unit.
 It takes care of operating the cooling and heating components of the HVAC system.
-Like most machines, an air handler has several components such as the evaporator coil and air filter that make up the blower, which moves the freshly conditioned air throughout the house.
-Looking a bit like a furnace, an air handler contains an indoor coil that runs with either a heat pump or an air conditioner to heat or cool the house.
+The air handler parts include an evaporator coil and air filter that, together, create a blower that moves the freshly conditioned air throughout the house.
+Looking a bit like a furnace, an air handler works by running an indoor coil with either a heat pump or an air conditioner to heat or cool the house.

 While the air handler has heat strips for added heating power, it is not an electric furnace.
 The heat strips in the air handler enable the unit to give off sufficient heat when the temperature outside gets a bit colder but still not that cold that you have to use a furnace.